 In logistics, the system also has the capability to integrate Transportation Activities.
 You can schedule dock doors, complete fulfillment activities on-time, calculate weight and volume for tendering, and modify shipments if the wrong truck arrives, for example.

 Oracle is making strides to improve its user interfaces that used to be achieved only through Forms..
 On the Procurement side, EBS now enables consumer-like shopping behavior, with simple graphical point-and-click options for its procurement users.
 Helping ease the use of procurement can also aid in minimizing non-catalog spend.
 It streamlines the shopping experience for employees and reduces buyer administration through automated document management and adaptive approval rules.

 Users can go about requisitioning just as they would shop for goods on the internet, using a modern, attractive interface that guides them to negotiated items and preferred suppliers.
-The system collects customer feedback and can improve content, which ultimately drives better contract utilization and renegotiation.
+The system collects customer feedback and can improve the content, which ultimately drives better contract utilization and renegotiation.

-The procurement command center also helps analyze how well requisitioners are responding to the items in your catalog, and can identify problems that may arise with suppliers.
+The procurement command center also helps analyze how well requisitioners are responding to the items in your catalog and can identify problems that may arise with suppliers.
 Users can take corrective action, make exceptions, and manage against dates.